-Fully benefit-responsive GICs are recorded on the Form 5500 at contract value while in the Plan's financial statements these investments are presented at fair value with an adjustment to contract value.
+Amounts allocated to participant withdrawals are recorded on Form 5500 for benefit claims that have been processed and approved for payment prior to December 31 but not yet paid as of that date.
+Additionally, fully benefit-responsive GICs are recorded on the Form 5500 at contract value while in the Plan's financial statements these investments are presented at fair value with an adjustment to contract value.

-NOTE 10 - TAX STATUS
+NOTE 13 - TAX STATUS